How Will You Cope In Labor?

 Learn skills to improve coping.

-Do it frequently, trying different techniques that you learned in your birth class: distraction, movement, counterpressure, music, conversation, breathe work, TENS, rebozo sifting, etc. Then discuss with your doula which techniques worked and where you will speculate you will need assistance.
+Do it frequently, trying different techniques that you learned in your birth class: distraction, movement, counterpressure, music, conversation, breathing work, TENS, rebozo sifting, etc. Then discuss with your doula which techniques worked and where you will speculate you will need assistance.

 Remember the old adage by Haruki Murakami “Pain is inevitable; suffering is optional”?
 It holds true for childbirth.
 Labor is called labor because it is not easy rather it takes effort.
 You have the ability and control to make this birth easier or harder.
 But I can promise you, labor is worth it!